 JWT is useful for Authorization And Information Exchange.

-is common use for JWT token.
+Authorization is common use for JWT token.
 After a user is Authenticated, each subsequent protected route / service request can include JWT in Authorization Header.

 Information Exchange, can be used as the token can be created using Public/Private key pair, hence the Sender and Receiver trust each other